 I’d like to throw this to the community for discussion.
 I’d really like to hear from other folks that struggle with this.
 As an introvert, what would you be comfortable participating in?
 Have you attended conferences that have implemented unique activities for the shy?
 I’d love to hear some ideas for what organizers could do to make their events a bit more introvert-friendly.

-Feel free to post in the comments below, or send me a direct note.
+Feel free to post in the comments, ping me on Twitter or send me a direct note.
 Maybe I’ll compile the responses and post a follow-up.

 * At the time this was originally written, it was true I got a paid conference each year.
 That’s not the case with my current gig.